lenderpanel

 Recently asked questions about conveyancing in Sunninghill

-Do I need to be concerned that third parties that I am dealing with are recommending a nationwide conveyancing firm as opposed to a local Sunninghill conveyancing firm?
+Do I need to be wary about 3rd parties that I am dealing with are recommending a national conveyancing firm rather than a High Street Sunninghill conveyancing firm?

-As is the case with many service providers, often referrals from connections can be most helpful.
-Yet there are lots of people with a keen interest in a conveyancing transaction; estate agents, financial adviser and mortgage companies may recommend conveyancers to choose.
-On occasion these conveyancers might be known to one of the organisations as experts in their field, but occasionally there may be a financial incentive behind the endorsement.
-You are at liberty to select your preferred lawyer.
-You need to be aware that most lenders specify a panel list of law firms you are obliged to use for the mortgage aspect of your transaction.
+As is the case with many professional services, often suggestions from connections can be worth their weight in gold.
+Yet there are numerous players in a conveyancing deal; estate agents, financial adviser and lenders may suggest lawyers to choose.
+On occasion these lawyers might be known to one of the organisations as being good in their field, but occasionally there might be a commercial relationship behind the recommendation.
+You are free to appoint your preferred lawyer.
+You need to be aware that some banks have an approved list of law firms you must use for the mortgage aspect of your transaction.

 Last updated